 Bone marrow is a unique substance found in the center of some of the larger bones in our bodies, such as the hipbones.
 Bone marrow is where new blood cells are produced.
-For many years, doctors have studied how bone marrow cells can help stimulate the body’s natural healing response.
+For years, doctors and researchers have been studying how bone marrow cells can help stimulate the body’s natural healing response.

-CardiAMP Therapy is designed for people who have had a heart attack, and now suffer from heart failure.
-It is an investigational therapy that uses your own bone marrow cells to potentially stimulate the body’s natural healing response, all through a minimally-invasive procedure.
+CardiAMP Cell Therapy is designed for people who are living with ischemic heart failure.
+It is an investigational therapy that uses your own bone marrow cells to potentially stimulate the body’s natural healing response.

 See If You Qualify

 Take a brief, anonymous survey to see if you might be eligible for the CardiAMP Cell Therapy study for Ischemic Heart Failure: